-There are currently nine communities in Illinois recognized as Dementia Friendly and many more are in the process.
+There are currently nineteen communities in Illinois recognized as Dementia Friendly and many more are in the process.

-Dementia Friendly Evanston (DFE) is a community-wide education, outreach, collaboration and advocacy group with the mission to maximize the quality of life, community participation, and independence for Evanstonians living with dementia and their care partners.
-DFE’s vision is to create a welcoming and barrier-free community for individuals with dementia and their care partners through compassion, support and stigma reduction.
+Dementia Friendly Evanston’s vision is to create a welcoming and barrier-free community for individuals with dementia and their care partners through compassion, support and stigma reduction.

 The Dementia Friendly Glencoe Initiative aims to provide community-wide education on awareness and mindfulness around dementia that will help impacted individuals continue engaging in community life while living independently and enhancing their quality-of-life.

-Check back soon for more information about Dementia Friendly Oswego.
+Find more information about Dementia Friendly North Chicago/Lake County.

 Dementia Friendly Westmont seeks to reduce stigma and increase support for those living with dementia by through education and coordination of resources.